HiassofT/highspeed-sio/README.txt

 hisiocode.src is used.

+Official locations and entry points:

+$CFFF0-$CFFF: Highspeed Patch signature and version info

+These locations contain a 16-byte ASCII string in the format "Hias V.ER YYMMDD" where V.ER is the decimal version number (eg 1.32) and YYMMDD the date of the last code change.

+To detect presence of the highspeed SIO patch it's recommended to verify that "Hias " (including the blank) is present in
+$CFF0-$CFF4 and $CFF5-$CFF8 contain a valid decimal number.
+The date of the last code change is provided only for informational purposes.

+$CFED: direct entry to highspeed SIO code (since version 1.32)

+Note: highspeed patch versions before 1.32 don't contain this entry point so make sure you verify the version before using it!

+This entry point works like the standard JSR $E459 SIO call with the exception that you need to pass in the highspeed SIO mode in the A register.
+Highspeed SIO detection, as it's normally done for D1:-D8: drives (DDEVIC=§31, DUNIT=1-8) by the highspeed SIO code is bypassed and any device/unit number may be specified.

+A values from $00-$3F select the POKEY divisor.

+Other values as listed in hisio.inc (eg XFFLG / $40 for XF551 mode,
+HAPFLG / $41 for Happy Warp mode, TURFLG / $80 for 1050 Turbo mode)
+are only guaranteed to work in 1.xx versions of the highspeed SIO patch and might change in the future.
+If you want to use this modes verify that the version is >= 1.32 and < 2.00.

+Note: The highspeed SIO code doesn't support cassette devices / FSK mode and will send standard SIO command frames if DDEVIC is set to $60.

 Implementation of the highspeed SIO code:

 Compared to the original SIO code (which is completely IRQ driven)